KhiopsML/khiops-doc/docs/api-docs/kdic/dictionary-files.md

 Labels and comments are lines that begin with //.

-- dictionary level:
+- at the dictionary level:

     - the label is the first commented line before the dictionary definition,

+    - comments are the next commented lines before the dictionary definition; they can be interspersed with dictionary definition fragments (e.g.  key, meta-data),

-    - internal comments can be added at the end of the variable block,
+    - internal comments can be added at the end of the dictionary definition, before the closing curly brace `}`,

-- variable level:
+- at the variable level:

-    - the label must appear on the same line immediately after the variable definition,
+    - the label must appear on the same line, just after the variable definition,

     - multiple comment lines can precede the variable definition.

 Empty lines can be inserted anywhere to improve readability.